To apply to take the Provincial Registration Exam, you must, within the past 12 months have:

 Based on the Provincial Registration Examination Attempts Policy, you have a maximum of three attempts to pass the Provincial Registration Exam (both components) within one year of your approved program successful completion date.
 Both the exam and your application for registration must be successfully completed within this time frame.
 If you do not meet these requirements, you will be required to take a refresher program.

-If you require special accommodations to write your examination, you must complete the Provincial Examination Special Accommodation Form, the Documentation of Special Accommodations and submit both forms along with all necessary documentation and $250 fee, to the College a minimum of four (4) weeks prior to any exam date.
+If you require special accommodations to write your examination, you must submit the Provincial Examination Special Accommodation Form with a detailed letter, report or assessment from an appropriately certified clinician, physician and/or certified professional OR in lieu of the detailed letter include the Documentation of Special Accommodations Form.
+Submit all required forms along with all necessary documentation and $250 fee, to the College a minimum of four (4) weeks prior to any exam date.